MAVUNDL/MAVUNDL/README.md

 # Skhumbuzo Bembe
-Third-year Mathematical Science student specializing in Mathematics & Computer Science (Extended) at the University of Johannesburg.
+Final-year Mathematical Science student specializing in Mathematics & Computer Science (Extended) at the University of Johannesburg.
 Currently based in Piet Retief, Mpumalanga Province, South Africa.

 ## 🎓 Education
 - Pursuing a **BSc in Mathematical Science** in Mathematics & Computer Science (Extended) at the **University of Johannesburg**.